Chronic Cough Specialist

 Constant irritation and trauma to the voice box can cause a pattern of over-reaction of the vocal folds with a cough response which is more easily triggered, and the chronic feeling of needing to cough when there isn’t actually anything to cough out.

-There are multiple chronic cough causes which will be discussed in greater detail below by our chronic cough specialist, including the chronic cough definition.
+There are multiple causes for persistent cough which will be discussed in greater detail below by our chronic cough specialist, including the definition of the problem.

 Coughs are usually classified according to their duration:

 An acute cough typically last up to about three weeks.
-This cough may be dry or produce mucous, but it is usually caused by cold, flu or infection of some kind.
+This cough may be dry or produce mucous, but it is usually caused by cold, flu or a respiratory tract infection of some kind.

 Subacute coughs often last between three to eight weeks.
 A subacute cough can heal on its own, but patients may want to see a doctor depending on the severity of symptoms.

-Beyond smoking, which is a very common cause of chronic coughing, there are three primary chronic cough causes which are responsible for >90% of chronic coughs – postnasal drainage, acid reflux, and asthma.
+Beyond smoking, which is a very common cause of a persistent cough, there are three primary cough causes which are responsible for >90% of chronic coughs – postnasal drainage, acid reflux, and asthma.

 Post-nasal drainage occurs when mucous created in the nose and sinuses drains backwards into the throat, with some of it dripping onto the vocal cords.
 One of the vocal cords’ functions is to keep liquid out of the lungs, so they respond appropriately to this drainage by trying to cough it away.
 As long as phlegm from the nose and sinuses continues to drain backwards to the vocal cords, the coughing will continue.
 The postnasal draining that causes chronic cough is usually caused by allergy or sinus issues.
 A good exam of the nose, throat, and vocal cords can usually confirm the diagnosis of post-nasal drainage as the cause of the cough.